Mike Pence and wife hid from pro-Trump mob shouting 'hang Mike Pence'

 The vice president, the second lady Karen Pence, and the couple's daughter were hastily evacuated from the US Senate floor as rioters flooded the building chanting "hang Mike Pence".

-Images of them sheltering in the vice president's ceremonial office in the Capitol building have illustrated for the first time the immediate danger Mr Pence faced during the Capitol riot on January 6, 2021.
+Images of them sheltering in the vice president's ceremonial office in the Capitol building have illustrated for the first time the immediate danger Pence faced during the Capitol riot on January 6, 2021.

 The vice president had been in the Capitol to oversee the certification of Joe Biden's victory in the 2020 presidential election, but the proceedings were halted when a mob of Donald Trump's supporters stormed the seat of America's government.